sourcemeta/learnjsonschema.com/content/2020-12/unevaluated/unevaluatedProperties.markdown

     keyword: unevaluatedItems
 ---

+Validation with `unevaluatedProperties` applies only to the child values of instance names that do not appear in the `properties`, `patternProperties`, `additionalProperties`, or `unevaluatedProperties` annotation results that apply to the instance location being validated.
+For all such properties, validation succeeds if the child instance validates against the `unevaluatedProperties` schema.

 ## Evaluation

-Before delving into `unevaluatedProperties`, it's crucial to understand what evaluation means in this context.
+It's crucial to understand what evaluation means in this context.

 `unevaluatedProperties` considers annotations from `properties`, `patternProperties`, and `additionalProperties`, both as adjacent keywords and in subschemas of adjacent keywords.
 Additionally, it is also affected by other `unevaluatedProperties` in nested schemas (if present).